yalcin-ata/godot-plugin-firebase/README.md

 - now you should be able to build
  - in Godot with your project opened select 'Project > Export'
  - add an Android Export preset and enable 'Use Custom Build'
+ - in the project settings ('Project > Project Settings') add to 'Android: Modules' the following line
+  - org/godotengine/godot/Firebase,org/godotengine/godot/SQLBridge

 That's it.
-For further instructions on how to call AdMob functions refer to https://github.com/FrogSquare/GodotFireBase
+For further instructions on how to call AdMob functions refer to https://github.com/FrogSquare/GodotFireBase.
+Just remember to change the calls from 'FireBase' to 'Firebase' (notice the capital B is now lower-case in this plugin).